 Although he chose to support himself by the labor of his own hands and not to ask for milk from the sheep, the Apostle did say that he had the right to receive the milk, for the Lord had established that they who preach the Gospel should live from the Gospel.
 Paul also says that others of his fellow apostles made use of this right, a right granted them, and not unlawfully usurped.
 But Paul went further by not taking what was rightfully his.
 He forgave the debt, whereas the others did not demand what was not due them.
 Therefore Paul went further.
 Perhaps his action was foreshadowed by the Good Samaritan who, when he brought the sick man to the inn, said: If you spend any more, I will repay you on my way back.

 What more can I say concerning those shepherds who do not need the milk of the flock?
 They are more merciful; or rather, they carry out a more abundant ministry of mercy.
 They are able to do so, and they do it.
 Let them receive praise, but do not condemn the others.
 The Apostle himself did not seek what was given.
 However, he wanted the sheep to be fruitful, not sterile and unable to give milk.

-This excerpt from St. Augustine’s Sermon 46 to Pastors (Sermo 46, 3-4: CCL 41, 530-531) is used in the Roman Catholic Office of Readings for Monday of the 24th week in ordinary time with the accompanying biblical reading being the call of the prophet Ezekiel, Ezek 2:8-3:11, 17-21).
+This post on shepherds and pastors who feed themselves is an excerpt from St. Augustine’s Sermon 46 to Pastors (Sermo 46, 3-4: CCL 41, 530-531).
+It appears in the Roman Catholic Office of Readings for Monday of the 24th week in ordinary time with the accompanying biblical reading being the call of the prophet Ezekiel, Ezek 2:8-3:11, 17-21).